-Until recently the general approach to evaluating AI systems was similar to evaluation in other types of engineering, including in computer science (Hernandez-Orallo 2017).
-This involved specifying an evaluation metric(s) in terms of sensitivity, specificity, precision, recall, etc. However, evaluation of AI systems becomes more challenging when trying to assess how well performance on an evaluation metric will generalize to the real world (Manheim 2023).
+Until recently the general approach to evaluating AI systems focused on estimating performance of the system on a data distribution or problem benchmark, mostly disregarding the type of evaluations in the cognitive sciences (Hernandez-Orallo 2017a).
+This involved specifying evaluation metrics such as sensitivity, specificity, precision, recall, squared error, etc. However, evaluation of AI systems becomes more challenging when trying to assess how well performance on an evaluation metric will generalize to the real world (Manheim 2023), or identifying the capabilities of the system, understood as latent traits explaining and predicting how well the system will behave in new situations (Hernandez-Orallo 2017b, Burnell et al. 2022).

 With the rise of machine learning came the rise of benchmark datasets of examples of specific forms of behavior for evaluating capabilities within a specific domain, often intended to be representative samples of the breadth of distributions of real-world tasks.
-Most such datasets focused on a very narrow domain, but some were more general, and even still in wide use today (e.g., the Winograd Schema; Levesque et al. 2012).
+Most such datasets focused on a very narrow domain, but some were more general, and remained relevant for nearly a decade (e.g., the Winograd Schema; Levesque et al. 2012).
 Such benchmarks, where a model's performance on a dataset is often assigned a single numeric score, have been critical to the evaluation of progress in deep learning (Deng et al. 2009), particularly in domains such as medical diagnostics and for autonomous driving, since these applications are safety-critical (Burnell et al. 2023).
-Moreover, aggregate benchmarks17 have also been critical to assessing recent progress in NLP (Gruetzemacher and Paradice 2022), e.g., the General Language Understanding Evaluation (GLUE; Wang et al. 2018) or SuperGLUE, a 'stickier' version of GLUE (Wang et al. 2019).
-Some aggregate benchmarks, like the massive multitask language understanding benchmark (MMLU; Hendrycks et al. 2021) or BIG-bench (Srivastava et al. 2022) are still used for evaluating performance of current frontier models, although complaints have been voiced about working with some of these datasets (e.g., BIG-bench; Anthropic 2023b).
+Moreover, aggregate benchmarks19 have also been critical to assessing recent progress in NLP (Gruetzemacher and Paradice 2022), e.g., the General Language Understanding Evaluation (GLUE; Wang et al. 2018) or SuperGLUE, a 'stickier' version of GLUE (Wang et al. 2019).
+Some aggregate benchmarks, like the massive multitask language understanding benchmark (MMLU; Hendrycks et al. 2021) or BIG-bench (Srivastava et al. 2022) are still used for evaluating performance of current frontier models, although complaints have been voiced about working with some of these datasets (e.g., BIG-bench; Anthropic 2023b, Wang et al. 2023).

-More recently, NLP evaluation has had to pivot away from benchmark datasets toward human evaluations (Adiwardana et al. 2020; Roller et al. 2021) due to aggregate benchmarks' limitations (Raji et al. 2021).
-This can be advantageous in helping to prevent models from overfitting to a measure instead of the task they were designed for18; the notion that a measure ceases to be efficacious once it itself becomes the target of optimization is sometimes referred to as Goodhart's law (Goodhart 1971), and can lead to undesirable outcomes such as models that perform poorly on out-of-distribution datasets (Teney et al. 2020).
-There are several distinct failure modes for this form of overoptimization on the basis of metrics (Manheim and Garrabrant 2019), and is one reason human evaluations are preferable for assessments of societal-scale risks.
-Another reason suggesting the need for human-based evaluations is the fact that aggregate metrics make it difficult to anticipate how an AI system might perform in a particular situation, and instance-by-instance evaluation reporting is needed to provide more transparent assessments of systems' capabilities (Brunell et al. 2023).
-Additionally, human-based evaluations can be useful as the necessity for prompting current models complicates the use of benchmark datasets (Anthropic 2023b; Liang et al. 2023).
+More recently, NLP evaluation has had to pivot away from benchmark datasets toward interactive human evaluations (Adiwardana et al. 2020; Roller et al. 2021) due to aggregate benchmarks' limitations (Raji et al. 2021).
+This can be advantageous in helping to prevent models from overfitting to a measure instead of the task they were designed for20; the notion that a measure ceases to be efficacious once it itself becomes the target of optimization is sometimes referred to as Goodhart's law (Goodhart 1971), and can lead to undesirable outcomes such as models that perform poorly on out-of-distribution datasets (Teney et al. 2020).
+There are several distinct failure modes for this form of overoptimization on the basis of metrics (Manheim and Garrabrant 2019), and is one reason human evaluations are preferable for assessments of societal-scale risks from foundation models.
+Another reason suggesting the need for human-based evaluations in NLP is the fact that aggregate metrics make it difficult to anticipate how an AI system might perform in a particular situation, and instance-by-instance evaluation reporting is needed to provide more transparent assessments of systems' capabilities (Brunell et al. 2023).
+Additionally, human-based evaluations in NLP can be useful as the necessity for prompting current models complicates the use of benchmark datasets (Anthropic 2023b; Liang et al. 2023).

-17 An aggregate benchmark is a collection of benchmark datasets that are aggregated to form a single measure.
+19 An aggregate benchmark is a collection of benchmark datasets that are aggregated to form a single measure.
 This is opposed to benchmarks involving a single dataset or bank of questions curated for a specific topic (Lin et al. 2022).